PaperMC/docs/CONTRIBUTING.md

 2. **Markdown Format**: Documentation should be written in Markdown format (.md or .mdx) for easy rendering on the website.

 3. **Heading Structure**: Use `h1` (#) for the main title, `h2` (##) for section headings, and follow this pattern for subsequent subheadings.
+   Capitalize the first letter of each word in a h1, however, only capitalize the first letter of the first word in h2 and h3 unless~ it is a proper noun.

 4. **Code Blocks**: When including code snippets or terminal commands, use fenced code blocks with the appropriate syntax highlighting.